usnistgov/oscal-xproc3/README.md

 See [THIRD_PARTY_LICENSES.md](THIRD_PARTY_LICENSES.md) for more.

-XProc 3.0 aims to be platform- and application-independent, so one use of this project could be to test and assess portability across environments supporting XProc.
+XProc 3.0 aims to be platform- and application-independent, so one use of this project will be to test and assess portability across environments supporting XProc.

 [repo-issues]: https://github.com/usnistgov/oscal-xproc3/issues
 [metaschema]: https://pages.nist.gov/metaschema